 Badass Skills to Learn #15: Negotiation

-As a former police negotiator, this is one of my favorite skills.
-With my negotiation skills, I’ve been able to help people in distress, save lives, save a few bucks on a car or two, and even get a passing grade to a class I never attended.
+As a former police negotiator, this was my most important skill.
+With my negotiation skills, I’ve been able to help people in distress, save lives, save a few bucks on a car or two, and even get a passing grade in a class I never attended.

 I was a born negotiator, so I used to think that when you either had it or you didn’t.
 While the FBI class I graduated from focused on the mechanics and not actual negotiation, there are ways to hone this skill.

-Right now, I’m not sure there’s a better source for the basics of negotiation training than Chris Voss’s MasterClass, except for maybe his book (available on Amazon):
+Right now, I’m not sure there’s a better online course for the basics of negotiation training than Chris Voss’s MasterClass, except for maybe his book (available on Amazon):

 Badass Skills to Learn #16: Building a Fire